 Ok, let’s make some kefir!

-Here’s the instructions for making kefir.
-There are two tabs, the first tab is how to make kefir using Kefir Grains.
+Here’s the methods for making kefir.
+The first is making kefir using Live Kefir Grains.

 How to make kefir using kefir grains